-Groupthink often occurs when there is a time constraint and individuals put aside personal doubts so a project can move forward or when one member of the group dominates the decision-making process.
+Groupthink often occurs when there is a time constraint and individuals put aside personal doubts so a project can move forward.

 Focus groups are ideal when you want to gain multiple perspectives in an interactive group setting.
 But, one of the things that can happen in focus groups is “groupthink.”
 The first person starts off on a tangent and then the entire room goes along with that first opinion.